jenciso22/playwright-pom-01/README.md

-# 🎭 Playwright with JavaScript - Test Automation University
+# 🎭 Playwright with JavaScript - Test Automation
 This repo contain an example framework with playwright

 #  Pre-requisites